ark7-technology/model-mongoose/README.md

-# ark-mongoose
+# @ark7/ark-db

-@ark7/ark-mongoose is a type-script friendly, object-oriented, database model structure that built on top of mongoose and mongodb.
+@ark7/ark-db is a type-script friendly, object-oriented, database model structure that built on top of mongoose and mongodb.